 Shortly after her tender performance of "The House That Built Me," country songstress Miranda Lambert was awarded her first-ever Grammy, for Best Female Country Vocal Performance.
 British rockers Muse followed suit, winning Best Rock Album for "The Resistance" after their raucous performance of "Uprising."
 In the band's acceptance speech, frontman Matt Bellamy thanked his nameless "pregnant girlfriend," otherwise known as actress Kate Hudson.

 Train took home the first televised award of the night for Best Pop Performance by a Duo or Group for its ubiquitous song "Hey Soul Sister."
 The band humorously thanked Justin Bieber in its speech, specifically for "not being a duo or a group."

 Before the telecast began, many artists took home statues that were given out during the pre-telecast ceremony.
 The Black Keys led the pack with three awards (Best Alternative Album, Best Rock Performance for Duo/Group for "Tighten Up," and an award for Art Direction for their album "Brothers").
-La Roux took home an award for Best Electronic/Dance Album for her self-titled debut.
+La Roux took home an award for Best Electronic/Dance Album for the British duo's self-titled debut.
 Additionally, Usher and Fantasia took home awards for Best Male and Best Female R&B Vocal Performances, respectively, for "There Goes My Baby" and "Bittersweet."